hamada2029/instabot__api_album/README.md

 # instabot__api_album
-Post multiple images by Python.
+Post multiple images to Instagram by Python.
 Can not video. (for now?)
 ## Usage
 ```